KevinG396/543T/README.md

 # Analyzing and Optimizing the Robustness of Neural Networks

+This repository contains the final project for **543T**, titled *"Analyzing and Optimizing the Robustness of Neural Networks"*.

 We implement various types of **adversarial attacks** and corresponding **defense mechanisms**, and test their performance on different neural networks and datasets.
 Each `.ipynb` file corresponds to a specific attack method applied to a specific neural network and dataset, along with its defense strategy.

 ---